-Kanna is a quirky and totally unique Treehouse, built for a couple or small family, and part of a collection of ultra-modern eco-friendly treehouses that make up a new custom-built retreat in rural Oxfordshire.
-With an eco-design and custom exterior of green and rusty copper-coloured aluminum, giving Kanna a distinctive, standout look.
+Kanna is a quirky and totally unique Treehouse, built for a couple or small family, and part of a collection of ultra-modern treehouses that make up a new custom-built retreat in rural Oxfordshire.
+The individually designed exterior of green and rusty copper-coloured aluminium gives Kanna a distinctive, standout look.

 Neighbouring the Cotswolds village of Chipping Norton, the area on the outskirts of Finstock, Oxfordshire is home to the boutique Treedwellers site.
 The site has seven separate and unique, boutique-style treehouses to suit a variance of moods, lending itself to different styles and tastes, and is located within a magical, peaceful woodland setting on acres of Oxfordshire's woodland.
 Designed to be seamlessly placed within the wider natural surroundings, it is possible to catch a glimpse of local deer and other wildlife from the raised deck of the treehouse.

 Like all of the dwellings on the impressive site, Kanna is built from an eco-conscious perspective.
 It is a non-traditional, visually striking treehouse on an equally impressive site at Treedwellers Finstock.
 The structure itself is raised to a platform, and a living shell with a curved, half-circular canopy, finished in a cool, colourful veneer.
 An exterior, front-facing deck offers outdoor space and a lookout spot to breathe in all that the acres of spaces of the woodlands beyond.

 The interior is a unique blend of contemporary design that creates a thoroughly modern, minimalist feeling to what the owners hope will be a timeless and welcoming space.
 High-end art pieces and touches of hotel luxury all combine to create a bespoke, high-end experience in a unique abode to match.